Services

 DOT drug testing for employers

-From motor carriers to other DOT modes, we align on the correct panels, breath alcohol workflows where applicable, and how results should route to your consortium or third-party administrator.
+From motor carriers to other DOT modes, we align on breath alcohol workflows when your program includes alcohol testing and on how results should route to your consortium or third-party administrator.
 If you also employ non-regulated staff, pair this page with Non-DOT drug testing and DOT vs non-DOT drug testing so supervisors do not mix programs under pressure.

 What DOT employer drug testing involves

-DOT testing refers to federally regulated drug and alcohol programs for covered employees in transportation and related industries.
-Collections use approved procedures and documentation; timing and test type often depend on the reason for testing—pre-employment, random, post-accident, reasonable suspicion, return-to-duty, or follow-up.
+DOT employer drug and alcohol programs cover federally regulated safety-sensitive employees under Part 40 and the applicable modal regulations.
+Collections use approved procedures and documentation; timing and test type depend on the reason for testing—pre-employment, random, post-accident, reasonable suspicion, return-to-duty, or follow-up—as your DER and TPA define on the order.

-Once a DOT drug specimen is collected and shipped under proper chain of custody, the laboratory performs the testing your program authorizes.
-If the result is not negative under the applicable rules, additional laboratory steps and review by a Medical Review Officer (MRO) ordinarily occur before a verified drug test result is reported to the employer.
+After a DOT drug specimen is collected and shipped under proper chain of custody, the laboratory performs the testing your program authorizes.
+When a result is not negative under the applicable rules, additional laboratory steps and review by a Medical Review Officer (MRO)—a physician with defined credentials—ordinarily occur before a verified drug test result is reported through your DER or third-party administrator.

 When regulated employers need DOT collections